-- Copying from another student's work and submitting it as your own (group or collaborative work approved by the instructor is not considered cheating). - Consulting or copying from any unauthorized sources, including, but not limited to: the Internet; online calculators and graphing tools; assignments or tests/exams from previous years or from other courses; solutions provided by a third party (purchased or otherwise). - Asking questions from another student or any unauthorized person during the exams and tests. - Using any unauthorized sources during the tests and exams. - Soliciting and obtaining solutions to the assignments, tests, and exams via any means of communication (e.g., e-mail, text, phone call, social media chats, etc.). - Providing test or exam questions and/or solutions to another student, uploading them to a file sharing websites, including Chegg, CourseHero, Quizlit, etc, or otherwise sharing them outside the course.
+- · Copying from another student's work and submitting it as your own (group or collaborative work approved by the instructor is not considered cheating). - Uploading the assignment questions on file-sharing websites (such as Chegg.com, quizlet, ChatGPT, or any other 'Help' sites) in order to receive help or solutions. - Copying from any sources, including, but not limited to: the Internet; any AI tools, online calculators and graphing tools; assignments or tests/exams from previous years or from other courses; solutions provided by a third party (purchased or otherwise). - Asking questions from another student or any unauthorized person during the exams and tests, including, but not limited to: the in-person exams, take-home exams, or remote exams. - Talking or communicating with other student(s), during the exams/tests (in-person or on Zoom), in any language, for any reason or purpose. - Using or having in one's possession any unauthorized sources and devices during the tests and exams. - Soliciting and obtaining solutions to the assignments, tests, and exams via any means of communication (e.g., e-mail, text, phone call, social media chats, etc.). - Providing test or exam questions and/or solutions to another student, uploading them to a filesharing website, or otherwise sharing them outside the course.

-It is your responsibility to know the policies and guidelines, and to be aware of the academic misconduct procedures, and your rights and responsibilities.
+It is your responsibility to know the policies and guidelines, and to be aware of the academic misconduct procedures.
 Anybody involved in the process could be charged with academic misconduct.
-For more information, please see the Academic Calendar, Regulations and Policies, Subsection 8a. https://uwinnipeg.ca/academics/calendar/docs/regulationsandpolicies.pdf
+For more information, please see the Academic Calendar, Regulations and Policies, Subsection 8a: https://wwinnipeg.ca/academics/calendar/docs/regulationsandpolicies.pdf